Compare Rates and Save on Life Insurance

 Sleeping for at least seven to eight hours the night before your exam will help optimize your vital signs, such as blood pressure and pulse.

-Although your life insurer may not require it, fasting for 12 hours prior to the exam can help your glucose and cholesterol levels.
+Although your life insurer may not require it, fasting 12 hours before the exam can help improve your glucose and cholesterol levels.

 Wear appropriate clothing

 Lightweight clothing will help the examiner get an accurate reading when checking your weight.
-Wearing a short sleeve shirt makes it easier for them to draw your blood.
+Wearing a short-sleeved shirt makes it easier for them to draw your blood.

 Schedule the exam in the morning

-What Happens After the Life Insurance Medical Exam?
+What Happens After a Life Insurance Medical Exam

-After the life insurance medical exam, the lab results are sent to your insurer’s underwriting department.
-The results typically take between 7 to 14 days, especially if ExamOne does your life insurance testing.
-The insurance company will use the results to determine the next steps.
+After completing your life insurance physical exam, the laboratory processes and sends the results to your insurer's underwriting department.
+The results typically take 7–14 days, and the insurance company will use the results to determine the next steps.

 POSSIBLE RESULTS AFTER THE MEDICAL EXAM